oracle/cloudtestdrive/AppDev/helidon-k8s/common/CreateATPDatabaseAndSetupUser.md

 Hamburger menu, go to the left side, then Database section -> Autonomous Transaction Processing Click create DB

-Fill in the form (give the DB a unique name for you) remember the admin password
+Fill in the form (give the DB a unique name for you) remember the admin password, you'll need it in a bit

 ## Get the OCID